-Philippe Quint is the first classical artist to star in the lead role of a major independent film Downtown Express co-starring Nellie McKay from producer Michael Hausmann (Gangs of New York, Brokeback Mountain and Amadeus) and multi-Emmy winning director David Grubin.
-This 2012 film premiered in New York and Los Angeles as well as at a number of national and international film festivals including Woodstock, New York, Houston (Opening Night), Mons (Belgium), Cuba, Vermont, and Florida.
+Philippe Quint is the first classical artist to star in the lead role of a major independent film, Downtown Express, co-starring Nellie McKay and produced by Michael Hausmann (Gangs of New York, Brokeback Mountain, Amadeus) and multi-Emmy winning director David Grubin.
+This 2012 film premiered in New York and Los Angeles as well as at a number of national and international film festivals including Woodstock, New York, Houston (Opening Night), Mons (Belguim), Cuba, Vermont, and Florida.

-An active chamber musician and in addition to leading his own Chamber Festival in Mexico City Philippe frequently collaborates with cellists Alisa Weilerstein, Gary Hoffman, Carter Brey, Nicholas Altstaedt, Zuill Bailey, Claudio Bohorquez and Jan Vogler, pianists William Wolfram, Inon Barnatan, Simone Dinnerstein, Jeffrey Kahane, violists Nils Monkemeyer and Lily Francis as well as his esteemed violin colleagues Joshua Bell, Cho–Liang Lin, Vadim Gluzman, Nicola Benedetti, Lara St. John, Chee Yun Kim.
-Philippe has appeared at the Mostly Mozart, Caramoor, Ravinia, Aspen, Rome, Mortizburg, La Jolla, Lincoln Center and Chautauqua festivals and in recital and chamber performances at Kravis Center, UC Davis Presents, and at the National Gallery in Washington most recently, at San Francisco Performances with Composer/Pianist Lera Auerbach.
+An active chamber musician, Philippe has appeared at the Mostly Mozart, Verbier, Luzern, Caramoor, Colmar, Ravinia, Aspen, Rome, Moritzburg, La Jolla, Lincoln Center and Chautauqua festivals and in recital and chamber performances at Kravis Center, UC Davis Presents, National Gallery in Washington most recently, at San Francisco Performances with composer/pianist Lera Auerbach.

-Born in St. Petersburg, Russia, Philippe Quint studied at Moscow's Special Music School for the Gifted with the famed Russian violinist Andrei Korsakov, and made his orchestral debut at the age of nine, performing Wieniawski's Concerto No. 2.
-After moving to the United States, he earned both Bachelor's and Master's degrees from Juilliard.
+Making his home in New York since 1991, Quint was born in Leningrad, Soviet Union (now St. Petersburg, Russia) and studied at the Moscow Special Music School for the Gifted with the famed Russian violinist Andrei Korsakov making his orchestral debut at the age of nine.
+After moving to the United States, he earned both Bachelor’s and Master’s degrees from The Juilliard School.
 His distinguished pedagogues and mentors included Dorothy Delay, Cho-Liang Lin, Masao Kawasaki, Isaac Stern, Itzhak Perlman, Arnold Steinhardt and Felix Galimir.